 Chapter 18 – Spanish survival course for foreigners

 Mine was an internal room, so the only window provided views of the patio.
 I pulled back the curtains and looked out to where the blue fountain trickled quietly in its centre.
 My mother loved this main feature of the hotel and relished turning it on every morning and off at night.
 It was her baby and it had been the inspiration behind the name of our Spanish venture.
-I remember the family debate as if it were yesterday.
+I remember the family debate, as if it were yesterday.
 We wanted a name to conjure up an image of a romantic holiday, but in English, Blue Fountain sounded like a motorway service station, and Fuente Azul in Spanish didn’t tick any boxes.
 Then Mum remembered when we visited Miami, the hotel we stayed in was called Fontainebleau.
 It rang so much better in French, so Fontainebleau it was.

 The fountain hadn’t always behaved so gently.